-However, as of January 1st, new regulations have entered into force, providing some definitions and creating a legal framework that complies with the Financial Action Task Force (FATF) recommendations.
+However, as of January 1st, new regulations have entered into force.
+It provides some definitions and creates a legal framework that complies with the Financial Action Task Force (FATF) recommendations.

 What is the Purpose of the Changes?

-Virtual Assets, and Cryptocurrency in particular, hold unusually high risks of being used for money laundering, due to their high degree of anonymity and difficulty of tracing transactions.
-The new legal framework is aimed at preventing and mitigating money laundering and the financing of terrorism.
+Virtual Assets, and Cryptocurrency, in particular, hold unusually high risks of being used for money laundering.
+This is due to their high degree of anonymity and difficulty in tracing transactions.
+The new legal framework aims to prevent money laundering and the financing of terrorism.

 What Kind of Virtual Assets Fall Under the New Regulations?

-According to the new law, a Virtual Asset is determined to be a digital representation of value, which is interchangeable and not unique, that can be digitally traded or transferred, and that can be used for payment or investment purposes.
-A Virtual Asset does not include a digital representation of cash, securities or other financial instruments, and NFTs and collectables are not subject to the new regulations.
+According to the new law, a Virtual Asset is a digital representation of value, which is interchangeable and not unique that can be digitally traded or transferred, and that can be used for payment or investment purposes.
+A Virtual Asset does not include a digital representation of cash, securities, or other financial instruments, and NFTs and collectibles are not subject to the new regulations.
 Cryptocurrency, however, does fall under the scope of the new regulations.

-A Virtual Asset is now officially not considered to be a form of legal tender (although the National Bank has the power to determine exceptional cases).
-The only legal currency for transactions in Georgia has always been and remains to the Georgian Lari.
-However, prior to the new regulation, the law did not directly indicate a provision specifically banning Virtual Assets from being used as a legal tender.
+It is official – a Virtual Asset is not a form of legal tender.
+Although, the National Bank has the power to determine exceptional cases.
+The only legal currency for transactions in Georgia has always been and remains the Georgian Lari.
+However, now the law directly indicates a provision specifically banning Virtual Assets from being used as legal tender.

 1. You make a payment through a VASP.